-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for that question.
-For this past year, the Department of Family Services wanted to provide more funds for transitional homes or shelters, and this is a pilot project for three years.
-We have had requests for contributions.
-The Nunavut government has also recognized the need to provide further support to the other communities.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+Further to what I said, the Department of Family Services was approved this past year to provide more funds for transitional homes or shelters.
+This is a pilot project for three years.
+We've had requests for contributions.

-From what I understand, we usually work with the hamlet councils when it comes to the smaller communities, but the Department of Health and the Nunavut Housing Corporation also help in addressing this issue.
+The Nunavut government has also recognized the need to provide further support to the communities.
+We have different arrangements in place.
+From what I understand, we usually work with the hamlet councils when it comes to the smaller communities, but the Department of Health and the housing organizations also help in addressing this issue.
 Thank you, Mr. Speaker.